babarrett/g80-9009/method-2-direct.md

     - a DB9 to PS/2 passive cable and a Soarer PS/2 to USB converter.
     (See the next method: Direct+Soarer method #3 for information on this this option.)
 * Can End up with a PS/2 or USB option, your choice
-* The built in functions, display commands (on the fly macro creation, calculator) should all still work.
-TODO: test this.

 ---
 ### Pros:

+* The built in functions, display lighting up, commands (on the fly macro creation, calculator) all work.
-* Simplest solution in terms of hardware.
+* Simple solution in terms of hardware.
     - Do not have to open the keyboard case
     - No special controller needed
     - No additional boxes (kdm3, Breakout Box) needed